 On January 19, 2018, Adeia Media filed a patent infringement complaint against Bell Canada (and four of its affiliates) (collectively, "Bell") in Toronto, Canada, alleging infringement of six patents ("Bell 1").
 On February 2, 2018, Adeia Media filed a patent infringement complaint against Telus Corporation (and two of its affiliates) (collectively, "Telus") in Toronto, Canada, alleging infringement of the same six patents ("Telus 1").
 Bell 1and Telus 1 were heard together for purposes of pre-trial and trial proceedings.
 On October 7, 2022, the Federal Court of Canada issued its decision in the two cases finding in favor of Bell and Telus and their respective IPTV services, Bell Fibe TV and Telus Optik TV.
 Specifically, the Court found invalid each of the asserted claims of the four remaining patents involved in the case.
 In Canada, the prevailing party in patent litigation is entitled to reimbursement of certain of its costs and expenses.
-Accordingly, we accrued \$2.6 million for expense reimbursement in the third quarter of 2022.
+Accordingly, we paid \$2.6 million for expense reimbursement in the second quarter of 2023.
 On November 7, 2022, Adeia Media filed a notice of appeal with the Federal Court of Appeal of Canada appealing the decision of the Federal Court of Canada.
+On June 2, 2023, Adeia Media filed its opening memorandum of fact and law.
+The Bell and Telus memorandum of fact and law is due August 18, 2023.

 On July 27, 2021, Adeia Media filed a patent infringement complaint against Bell Canada and four of its affiliates, Telefonaktiebolaget L M Ericsson, Ericsson Canada Inc., and MK Systems USA Inc. and MK Mediatech Canada Inc. (collectively, "Defendants") in Toronto, Canada, alleging infringement of four patents ("Bell 2").
 The Defendants filed a motion to strike various portions of the statement of claim in Bell 2.
 On March 22, 2022, the Court issued an order on Defendants' motion to strike, dismissing-in-part and granting-in-part.
 On April 1, 2022, the Defendants filed a Notice of Motion to Appeal the Court's order on Defendants' motion to strike.
 On June 30, 2022, the Court of Appeal issued its decision in Defendants' appeal in which it ruled in Adeia Media's favor and dismissed Defendants' appeal.
 On September 30, 2022, Defendants filed a motion for bifurcation, asking the Federal Court of Canada to bifurcate the case into two phases: a first phase related to liability and injunction and second phase addressing damages if liability is found.
 The Court held a hearing on the motion for bifurcation on December 12, 2022.
 On February 15, 2023, the Court issued an order granting the motion for bifurcation in which the Court bifurcated the liability and injunction phase from the damages quantification phase of the case.
 Discovery in the case began in November 2022.
-The Court has yet to set the trial date.
+The trial is scheduled to start on April 28, 2025.